nahidcse25/DesignPatternPHP/README.md

         2. Structural Patter:
           a.
 Adapter
           b.
-Decorator
+Decorator: Decorator pattern is a method for changing the functionality of a class without changing original          class.
           c.
 Facade:A Facade is meant to decouple a client and a sub-system by embedding many (but sometimes just one) interface, and of course to reduce complexity.
               [Used for reducing coupling]

         3.Behavioral Pattern:
           a.
 Strategy Pattern